rosette-api/python/README.md

 ### Installation

-The Python binding requires Python 2.6 or greater and is available through pip:
+The Python binding requires Python 2.7+ or 3.4+ and is available through pip:

 `pip install rosette_api`